-The central focus of many SEO efforts is reaching the right people with the right information at the right time.
+The central focus of many SEO (define) efforts is reaching the right people with the right information at the right time.
 Third-party search engine marketing firms, many of whom work tirelessly helping clients consume information in the highly dynamic world of SEO, face many challenges.

 Third-party vendors or agencies are often forced into difficult situations in helping disjointed entities, such as design and programming departments, communicate effectively and achieve compromise to procreate sound discipline and ultimately achieve victory over hypocrisy.

 What if you were the one on the inside, making the moves?
 I've spent the last few weeks talking to in-house SEO folks about their daily frustrations in order to come up with a few best practices and identify problematic personalities.
 Here's a discussionmash of that dialogue.

 The MES (pronounced "mess") brand of evil is easily identified as the "noob" with a passion for screwing up otherwise well-intentioned plans.
 The "noob" is not to be confused with the other form of new player, "newb," in a particular arena who actually has intentions of getting better in a particular discipline.

 A "noob" is just in the game to create chaos for the sake of his or her ego.
 The megalomaniac usually carries a senior management title (hence the entitlement) and can be identified by making unusually arrogant requests of the in-house search specialist.